-pandas depends on NumPy, SciPy, and many other packages.
-Although pandas is too complex to distribute as a .py file, you can create an egg for it and its dependencies and send that to executors.
+Some operations rely on complex packages that also have many dependencies.
+Although such a package is too complex to distribute as a .py file, you can create an egg for it and all of its dependencies, and send the egg file to executors using the --py-files option.

-Limitations of Distributing Egg Files
+Limitations of Distributing Egg Files on Heterogeneous Clusters

-In both self-contained and complex dependency scenarios, sending egg files is problematic because packages that contain native code must be compiled for the specific host on which it will run.
-When doing distributed computing with industry-standard hardware, you must assume is that the hardware is heterogeneous.
-However, because of the required C compilation, a Python egg built on a client host is specific to the client CPU architecture.
+If you are running a heterogeneous cluster, with machines of different CPU architectures, sending egg files is impractical because packages that contain native code must be compiled for a single specific CPU architecture.
 Therefore, distributing an egg for complex, compiled packages like NumPy, SciPy, and pandas often fails.
-Instead of distributing egg files you should install the required Python packages on each host of the cluster and specify the path to the Python binaries for the worker hosts to use.
+Instead of distributing egg files, install the required Python packages on each host of the cluster and specify the path to the Python binaries for the worker hosts to use.